 - Store your rug on an elevated surface, since carpet beetles like to reside between the floor and the back of your rug.

-To be safe, they also suggest unrolling your rug once a month to make sure there is no evidence of bug infestation.
-In addition, vacuum the area and the rug itself to eliminate any insect-attracting dust.
+To be safe, we also suggest unrolling your rug once a month to make sure there is no evidence of bug infestation.
+Also, vacuum the area and the rug itself to eliminate any insect-attracting dust.

-If your home lacks the appropriate space to keep your rug, or if you plan to keep it stored for a long time, it’s best to consult the professionals about self storage.
+If your home lacks the appropriate space to keep your rug, or if you plan to keep it stored for a long time, look into self storage as an option.

-Life Storage has a variety of climate control storage options that manage temperature and humidity to protect your most valuables rugs from the elements, pesky insects and thieves.
+Life Storage has a variety of climate controlled storage units that manage temperature and humidity to protect your most valuables rugs from the elements, pesky insects and thieves.
 Visit our website to learn about storage rates and specials.

 Do you have any rug storage tips?
-Let us know in the comment section below.
+Let us know on Twitter!